Monastery of Saint Simeon Stylites the Younger: History

-The monastery commemorates the "pillar saint", Simeon Stylites the Younger (521–597) and marks the last of several pillars on top of which he lived his life.
-According to one version, he lived on this pillar for the final 45 years of his long life.
-He preached from the top of it.
-Miraculous healing were attributed to him and he was venerated as a saint even while he was still alive.
-Until the thirteenth century the place was a pilgrimage destination.
+The monastery commemorates the "pillar saint", Simeon Stylites the Younger (521–597) and marks the last of several pillars atop which he lived his life.
+According to one version, he lived on, and preached from, this pillar for the final 45 years of his long life.
+Miraculous healing was attributed to him, and he was venerated as a saint even while he was still alive.
+The area was a pilgrimage destination until the thirteenth century.

-Ibn Butlan said of the monastery in the mid of the 11th century that it's buildings occupied an area as big as half of Baghdad.
-The monastery was sacked in 1084 during the conquest of Antioch by Suleiman ibn Qutalmish who attempted to expand his sphere of influence and led to the dispersal of monks such as of author Nikon who complained of the difficulty of maintaining contact with other monasteries under Seljuk occupation.
+Ibn Butlan said of the monastery in the mid of the 11th century that its buildings occupied an area as large as half of Baghdad.
+The monastery was sacked in 1084 during the conquest of Antioch by Suleiman ibn Qutalmish, who attempted to expand his sphere of influence.
+This led to the dispersal of many monks, such as the author Nikon who complained of the difficulty of maintaining contact with other monasteries under Seljuk occupation.
 Only after the reconquest of Antioch by the forces of the First Crusade the monastery could be rebuilt and it continued to flourish during most of the 12th and 13th century.

 The monastery of Saint Simeon was destroyed by Sultan Baybars during his campaign against Antioch in 1268 and never recovered.